Breeze/breeze.github.io/doc-breeze-labs/directives-validation.md

 While all true, most of us are unmoved by this kind of philosophical reasoning.
 We are practical people, trying to get the job done efficiently.

-Fortunately, there is a practical argument to bolster the philosophical: **the `zValidate` directive is easier to write and maintain** than either HTML or Angular markup.
+Fortunately, there is a practical argument to bolster the philosophical: **the `zValidate` directive is easier to write and maintain** than either HTML or AngularJS markup.

 * The person who writes the markup doesn't have to know the validation rules for each field; she just writes `z-validate`.